MKNSTEJA/MKNSTEJA/README.md

-# Hey there, I'm Teja! 👋
+# Hey there, I'm Teja!

-🎯 Coding and my life are just me endlessly trying to fix my past mistakes (which are temporary, questionable, and bound to break again! 💣💻).
+🎯 Coding and my life are just me endlessly trying to fix my past mistakes (which are temporary, questionable, and bound to break again!).
 Except one has a debugger and the other just has regret!

 ---

 ## About Me

 Hey!
 I'm **Teja**, currently pursuing a bachelor's in Mechatronics at **RPTU Kaiserslautern** and coding course at **42 Heilbronn**.
-Combining mechatronics and programming feels like possessing a superpower! ⚡🤖
+Combining mechatronics and programming feels like possessing a superpower!

 I strive for the simplest and most straightforward approach in my code (most of the times atleast) to improve readability and understanding.
-Despite technically doing two degrees at once, I consider my progress in the 42 core curriculum impressive because of my ability to learn anything very quickly. 🚀
+Despite technically doing two degrees at once, I consider my progress in the 42 core curriculum impressive because of my ability to learn anything very quickly.

-My main expertise lies in C programming, Shell scripting, Bash, Git, and Python.
+My main expertise lies in C, C++, Shell scripting, Bash, Git, and Python.
-Soon I will be expanding my expertise in C++, C#, Networking, Graphics and Game development, Web development and Maching Learning with the help of Core curriculum and Mastery course at **42 Heilbronn**.
+Soon I will be expanding my expertise in Web development, Deep learning and AI, Graphics and Game development with the help of Core curriculum and Mastery course at **42 Heilbronn**.

 ---